matthewrsilver/tintin-mode/README.md

 ## Customization

-TinTin++ allows users to customize their scripts in a number of ways.
+TinTin++ allows users to [configure how their scripts should be interpreted][6] in a number of ways.
 The most critical is the ability to alter the character used for TinTin++ commands, which is `#` by default.
 To configure `tintin-mode` to use a different character (e.g. `/`), set `tintin-command-character` to a string with the desired character.
 This can be done by adding to `custom-set-variables`

 ```lisp
 (custom-set-variables '(tintin-command-character "/"))